 Our social responsibilities - our contribution to the local communities in Møre og Romsdal

-Sparebanken Møre's strategy is simple; we want to be there for customers from Møre og Romsdal.
-The customers who live in our county are the Group's primary market, but our strategy also involves accompanying customers when they choose to settle outside the county in other parts of the country.
+Sparebanken Møre wants to be there for customers from Møre og Romsdal.
+Customers who live in our county are the Group's primary market, but our strategy also involves accompanying customers when they decide to settle outside the county in other parts of the country.
 As a savings bank we have a statutory duty to accept deposits from those who wish to make them, including from customers outside our strategic market area.